Penn & Teller Get Killed: Plot

 Penn and Teller appear on a television show where Penn jokingly comments that he wishes someone were trying to kill him.
 Soon after, the magicians are off to a scheduled show in Atlantic City.
-At the airport, a religious zealot confronts Penn about his comments from the television show the night before.
+At the airport, a religious zealot mockingly confronts Penn about his comments from the television show the night before.
 Teller and Carlotta play a prank on Penn while going through security and Penn gets back at Teller by planting a toy gun on him while at the airport.

 After exposing fraudulent psychic surgery to Carlotta's wealthy Uncle Ernesto, Penn and Teller are kidnapped by angry Filipinos wishing revenge for damaging their reputation.
 Immediately before being brutally tortured, the situation is revealed to Penn as a birthday prank played by Teller, Carlotta and Uncle Ernesto.

 Soon after, while leaving the theatre from their nightly performance, someone opens fire on Penn, shooting him in the arm.
 Teller is accused of hiring an assassin as a joke, but as time goes on it becomes clear that Teller is not part of the joke.
 Teller purchases a gun for self-defense and femme fatale Officer MacNamara vows to keep Penn safe from snipers.

 Officer MacNamara announces that a nameless villain, a supposed vehement Penn & Teller fan who dresses and acts like Penn, has been arrested.
 Penn and Teller get to tour his bizarre apartment turned Penn & Teller shrine.
 Teller innocuously disposes of his gun in a trashcan of the apartment.
 Shortly after MacNamara departs, Penn is stabbed in the stomach by an assailant on the street.
-Penn rushes off to hospital where, once Teller is out of sight, he appears perfectly fine.
+Penn rushes off to the hospital where, once Teller is out of sight, he appears perfectly fine.
 Teller proceeds to pursue the would-be assassin in a peculiar chase scene back to the apartment.